More about The Bombay Burmah Trading Corporation, Limited

 Technicals

-Tripple Moving Agerage: The Tripple MOVING AVG is currently neutral, showing no clear bias toward an upward or downward trend.
-This suggests that the market may be in a phase of indecision or consolidation.
+Tripple Moving Agerage: The Tripple MOVING AVG is currently neutral, showing no clear bias toward a rising or falling trend.
+This lack of directional clarity suggests that the market may be in a holding pattern, awaiting further developments.

 If you have enjoyed reading, spread the word: